Cal Raleigh Preview, Player Props: Mariners vs. Astros

-The Seattle Mariners and Cal Raleigh (.395 slugging percentage over his past 10 games, including two homers), take on starter Cristian Javier and the Houston Astros at T-Mobile Park, Tuesday at 10:05 PM ET.
+After batting .238 with two doubles, two home runs, four walks and six RBI in his past 10 games, Cal Raleigh and the Seattle Mariners face the Houston Astros (who will hand the ball to Framber Valdez) at 9:40 PM ET on Wednesday.

-He had a hitless performance in his last game (0-for-4) against the Astros.
+He had two hits (going 2-for-3 with an RBI) in his most recent appearance against the Astros.

 Sportsbook Promo Codes